Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 Why you should stream it: 2025 has brought us another Netflix adaptation of a Harlan Coben novel with this intricately plotted thriller, starring Slow Horses’ Rosalind Eleazar.
 It’s fast-moving stuff, with shocking revelations occurring at agreeably frequent intervals.
 The producers have assembled a terrific cast including Marc Warren (Van Der Valk), James Nesbitt (Suspect), Steve Pemberton (Inside No.9), Ashley Walters (Top Boy), Samantha Spiro (Sex Education) and Richard Armitage, who’s appeared in all the English-language Coben series on Netflix.

-Stream it now in Apps > BBC iPlayer.
+Stream series 3 in Apps > BBC iPlayer.
 Series 1-2 and the US, Australian and New Zealand versions also available, as well as companion show The Traitors: Uncloaked

 What it is: Another dose of Round Table-based skulduggery as the Faithfuls and Traitors strive to outmanoeuvre each other, while host Claudia Winkleman watches on archly.